CMSgov/bluebutton-web-server/ops/containers/README.md

 1. Exec into bb-api
   * `docker exec -it containers-bb-api-1 bash`
-    * If that is not your container name, you can check whatit is while it is up via `docker stats`
+    * If that is not your container name, you can check what it is while it is up via `docker stats`
   * Or you can 'exec' via the Terminal tab in Podman Desktop
 2. Run `pytest -m 'integration'` or `make integration-test`